ractive/vscode-extension-textmatrix/README.md

 ![textedit extension in action](textmatrix-vscode-extension.gif)

-To apply an operation, open the command palette in vscode (`F1` or `ctrl-shift-p`) and search for one of the following commands.
+To apply an operation, open the command palette in vscode (`F1` or `ctrl-shift-p`) and search for one of the commands described below.

 Be aware that the text in the currently active editor window (representing a matrix), is replaced with the result of the matrix operation.